mohammed-eldin/exp_assignment3/README.md

 The **Behaviour Controller** The component contains a finite state machine, which is responsible for changing the behavior of the robot.
 This exposes the topic's state each time the topic  changes, allowing other components to change their behavior accordingly.
 The four actions are normal (first action), sleep, play, and search.
 Normal and Find also have substates, TrackNormal and TrackFind.
 More details can be found in the State Machines section.

-The **Movement Controller** The component handles the robot's motion when the behavior is set to Normal, Sleep, or Play. * / Behavior * Subscribe to the  topic  to get the current state of the state machine.
+The **Motion Controller** The component handles the robot's motion when the behavior is set to Normal, Sleep, or Play. * / Behavior * Subscribe to the  topic  to get the current state of the state machine.

 Under normal conditions, you would choose a random position in your environment, with the maximum dimensions of the simulated map being 8-8 for * y * and 6-6 for * x * at the x and y positions.
 Get a random number.
 Then send the target to the action server * move_base * and wait for it to reach the target.
 If the state changes when the goal has not yet been achieved, the callback of the * send_goal () * function aborts the current goal, allowing the robot to change its behavior immediately accordingly.